quarterturn/SamdAudio/README.md

 ![Adafruit image](https://cdn-learn.adafruit.com/assets/assets/000/057/479/original/circuitpython_ItsyBitsyM0AudioJackButtonPot_bb.jpg?1531328765) Adafruit has a nice tutorial on how to connect the pin to a 1/8" audio jack.
 The hookup [instructions are here](https://learn.adafruit.com/circuitpython-essentials/circuitpython-audio-out) (ignore the circiut python example as this library is for an Arduino sketch).

-Medium quality output 8bit and up to 44.1khz if using QUAD SPI flash on the Adafruit M0 boards.
+The 8bit sound quality is medium quality.
+I was able to get up to 44.1khz using SPI flash on the Adafruit M0 boards.
 Reduced quality ~22khz using an SD card.

 It all sound fairly marginal at 8bit.
 Until we get 16bit DMA output going on the SAMD21, for good sound quality, I recommend going with a [Teensy](https://www.pjrc.com/teensy/td_libs_Audio.html) or a peripherial codec to do the heavy lifting of playing quality audio.... but hey this all sounds better than the Arduino UNO.